tezos-codec-generator/tezos-data-model/README.md

-As of the time this README was last revised, all broad categories of Ocaml-based schemata (values of type `'a Data_encoding.Encoding.t`) are assumed to be covered by the logic of the compiler, in tandem with this runtime library.
+As of the time this README was last revised, all broad categories of Ocaml-based schemata (values of type `'a Data_encoding.Encoding.t`) are assumed to be covered by the logic of the compiler, in tandem with this library.
 However, that does not mean that every schema will be supported by the `codec_generator` pipeline, that the produced module will be free of errors, or that an error-free codec module will be bug-free and behave 'correctly' (i.e.